orstewar/ist346-content/labs/A.md

 Let's talk about the actual labs.
 Each lab consists of one or more computers networked together to demonstrate a concept.
 For example when covering web applications we might work with a database, web server and load balancer all within the comfy-confines of your Windows 10 VM.

 How is this possible?
 The technology which allows us to do this is called *containerization*, it's like virtualization, but more efficient with the resources.
 The container application we will use is called *Docker*.
-We will setup and tear-down complex computer scenairos easily as part of the labs in this course.
+We will setup and tear-down complex computer scenarios easily as part of the labs in this course.

 First docker will download the images of the operating systems and applications we require for that lab.
 Then it will run the image allocating network, CPU, disk, and memory to it.
 At this point it's called a container.
 So containers are a lot like virtual machines, but offer several advantages: